 - Fun with Subtitles: The official You Tube subtitles often include commentary and creative descriptions of actions.

 - Gilligan Cut: The climax of the escape in episode 1.Max: Take a look at this face, for it's the last time you'll see it!
 [Cut to David picking up the kids from the cops after they wrecked the bus.]

 - Green Aesop: The holiday special breaks the fourth wall at the end to discuss climate change, as it turns out that's the reason why it started snowing at a summer camp.

 - Had to Come to Prison to Be a Crook: A variant, in that it's through skills he likely learned at Camp Campbell that Max torments David and attempts various escapes.

 - Halloween Episode: After Season 2, a Halloween special titled "Night of the Living Ill" was released.
 It doesn't take place on Halloween, but still has the elements of one, including a zombie-esque outbreak and a return to Spooky Island.

-- Haunted House: Cameron Campbell's Old Summer Home in "Journey to Spooky Island," complete with a Mad Scientist Laboratory, a Torture Cellar (which scares the hell out of Nikki), and a Sex Dungeon being used by the Quartermaster and several other old people, which manages to be the only thing that can make Max scream.
+- Haunted House: Cameron Campbell's Old Summer Home in "Journey to Spooky Island," complete with a Mad Scientist Laboratory, a Torture Cellar (which scares the hell out of Nikki), and a Sex Dungeon being used by the Quartermaster and several other old people, which manages to be the only thing that can make Max scream in horror.

 - In the Halloween special, we also learn of a wine cellar, "The Art of the Steal", more of Quartermaster's odd private tendencies, and more questionable things of Campbell's.
 Go figure.